 • Web-based platforms

-Once your cloud ERP systems are in place, establish a plan to continuously monitor them for security violations.
-In addition to scanning your entire cloud footprint, link the results to a centralized security management system.
+Once your cloud systems are in place, establish a plan to continuously monitor them for security violations.
+In addition to scanning your entire cloud footprint, you should link the results to a centralized security management system.

 3. Keeping the Project Within Scope

-One of the most common cloud migration challenges is keeping a firm grip on the project scope.
-As with any enterprise-wide implementation, scope creep is common.
-One department has an idea for how the cloud could transform their operations and before long, everyone wants to weigh in.
+One of the most common cloud migration challenges is keeping a firm grip on the project to prevent scope creep.
+This is especially true for cloud migrations that involve multiple departments or teams.

 4. Navigating Staffing Shortages